surgelove/trading_strategies_testbed/README.md

 ## Backtesting

-For comprehensive strategy testing and optimization, see the detailed methodology in [aia backtesting.pdf](aia%20backtesting.pdf).
+For comprehensive strategy testing and optimization, see the detailed methodology in [AiaBacktesting.pdf](AiaBacktesting.pdf).

 ### Steps
 1. During the week, a gatherer running on a remote server gathers price data from OANDA for instruments of interest into database.